-My slaves don’t do this kind of work.
+My replicas don’t do this kind of work.
 They do a lot of big multi-table updates and summary queries.
 There is very little to gain from pre-fetching the indexes and data for these statements, because whatever big query the SQL thread is running is likely to just flush the pre-fetched pages out of memory again before they’re needed.
 I tried anyway, and sure enough, it didn’t work.

 The other problem is, it’s hard to write a generically useful program to do this kind of pre-fetching.
 It’s not too hard to write something specific to your workload, as Farhan did.
-But getting it to work right in general requires a lot of smarts, such as figuring out how far ahead of the slave SQL thread to stay, which queries not to try to pre-execute, and so on.
+But getting it to work right in general requires a lot of smarts, such as figuring out how far ahead of the replica SQL thread to stay, which queries not to try to pre-execute, and so on.
 I wrote an implementation of it that’s generic and has some intelligence built in.
 If you’re interested in it, see my previous post (linked at the top of this post).